8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Here are the top 5 strategies for dealing with a narcissistic mother that don’t work to prepare you for what will work.

-1) Insist Mom get into therapy
+1) Insist on taking Mom to therapy

-What’s likely to happen The hard-to-handle, defensive Mom will rarely, if ever, enter therapy truly open to getting help.
+What’s likely to happen: The hard-to-handle, defensive Mom will rarely, if ever, enter therapy truly open to getting help.
 Her entire MO is deflecting blame and finding fault in other people.
 Anything less, she experiences as defeat.
 That’s how she has survived so far.
-So, IF, and that’s a big IF, she ever darkens the door of a therapist’s office, she will most likely do so with one of 2 objectives, a) to prove she is the victim of your unfair attack b) to prove the therapist wrong,
+So, IF, and that’s a big IF, she ever darkens the door of a therapist’s office, she will most likely do so with one of 2 objectives: a) to prove she is the victim of your unfair attack b) to prove the therapist wrong,

 2) Write her epic letters explaining how she has hurt you